 Tulane Law School, through a grant from the Kendall-Vick Foundation, offers a forgivable loan of up to $3,000 per year to Tulane JD graduates employed in Louisiana as attorneys by a district attorney's office or other governmental agency.
 Judicial clerks are not eligible to participate in this program.
 The income cap for graduates to participate in this program is $10,000 higher than the GS-9 Step 1 federal level during the year of employment.

 National Public Service Loan Forgiveness Program

 Certain types of federal student loans may be partially forgiven by the Department of Education once 120 months of payment have been made by borrowers who are employed full-time in public service.
-Details may be found on the Federal Student Aid website (http://studentaid.ed.gov/) by clicking on the “Repaying Your Loans: Public Service Loan Forgiveness” link.
+Details may be found on the Federal Student Aid website (https://studentaid.ed.gov/repay-loans/forgiveness-cancellation/public-service).

 Tulane Law School Loan Repayment Assistance Program (PDF)

 Rules for the Classes of 2012 through 2015, Inclusive

 Tulane Law School Kendall Vick Loan Repayment Assistance Program (PDF)

 Rules for the Classes of 2012 through 2015